 You might consider applying for business cards that earn rewards points you can pool with your personal credit cards.
 This can include Chase Ultimate Rewards, American Express Membership Rewards, or frequent flyer miles.
 Being able to pool your points is an awesome perk of business credit cards.

 Regardless of your personal credit score or annual revenue, you must still be aware of the bank’s application rules.
-For instance, the Chase 5/24 rule applies to all of the Ink and co-brand business cards.
+For instance, the Chase 5/24 rule applies to Chase cards.
 If you have opened or been listed as an authorized user on at least 5 credit cards in the last 24 months, Chase will most likely reject your application.